nrailgun/Daily/ase/hw2.markdown

 ./a.out
 ```

-The result turn out to be like this:
+The result turned out to be like this:
 ```bash
 (Spin Version 6.4.3 -- 16 December 2014)
 	+ Partial Order Reduction